jmml97/meteo/README.md

 ## License

-The project is licensed under an AGPL license—see the LICENSE.md file for details.
+The project is licensed under an AGPL license—see the LICENSE.txt file for details.